PriVi: Towards A General-Purpose Video Model For Primate Behavior In The Wild: Introduction

-Recent foundation models generalize impressively across many computer vision tasks, including -- to some extent -- animal behavior \cite{sun_video_2024, zhao_videoprism_2024}.
-Yet, pretraining data for those models is still very human-centric \cite{bardes_revisiting_2024}.
-While there have been recent efforts to curate large-scale diverse animal video datasets \cite{zhao_web-scale_2025, yang_apt-36k_2022, ng_animal_2022}, these datasets contain few to no primates.
-As a result, current video foundation models likely fall behind their full potential when analyzing primate behavior across a wide range of datasets with few labels.
-What is needed is both a large-scale pretraining datasets and a flexible approach for utilizing the foundation model to solve specific tasks on datasets.
-In this paper, we work towards filling these two gaps.
-Our contributions are: \begin{itemize} \item Data curation pipeline, utilizing quality estimation from CLIP embeddings and zero-shot primate detection. \item A 424-hour large-scale diverse pretraining dataset assembled using the data curation pipeline. \item Frozen evaluation setup for behavior recognition that scales well to small datasets and is further improved by in-domain continual pretraining. \item Our approach outperforms prior work across four primate behavior datasets. (\cref{fig:teaser}). \end{itemize}
+In this paper, we work towards filling these gaps.
+Our contributions are: \begin{itemize} \item A data curation pipeline, which uniquely requires neither a seed dataset nor text captions. \item \prmt{}, a 424-hour large-scale diverse \textbf{Pri}mate \textbf{Vi}deo dataset, assembled using the data curation pipeline. \item A frozen evaluation setup for behavior recognition that scales well to small datasets and is further improved by optional dataset-level pretraining. \item Showing for the first time that domain-level pretraining improves performance for video models. \item Our approach outperforms prior work across four primate behavior datasets. (\cref{fig:teaser}). \end{itemize}